muttlake/proj2-derek-joseph-tim/README.md

 Joseph Samson

 ## documentation
-you can find the documentation [here](https://github.com/1803-mar12-net/proj2-derek-joseph-tim)
+you can find the documentation [here](https://github.com/1803-mar12-net/proj2-derek-joseph-tim)\

+new branch